Sapulpa, Oklahoma

-Sapulpa is a city in Creek and Tulsa counties in the U.S. state of Oklahoma.
-The population was 20,544 at the 2010 United States census, compared to 19,166 at the 2000 census.
-The population as of 2022 is 22,205.
-As of 2019, the estimated population was 21,278.
-It is the county seat of Creek County.
+Sapulpa is a city in and the county seat of Creek County, extending partly into Tulsa County, in the U.S. state of Oklahoma.
+The population was 21,929 at the time of the 2020 census, compared with 20,544 at the 2010 census.

 History

 Early history

-The town was named after the area's first permanent settler, a full-blood Lower Creek Indian named Sapulpa, from the Kasihta or Cusseta band, from Osocheetown in Alabama.
+The town was named after the area's first permanent settler, a full-blood Lower Creek Indian named James Sapulpa, from the Kasihta or Cusseta band, from Osocheetown in Alabama.
 About 1850, he established a trading post near the meeting of Polecat and Rock creeks (about one mile (1.6 km) southeast of downtown Sapulpa).

 When the Atlantic and Pacific Railroad (which became the Frisco) built a spur to this area in 1886, it was known as Sapulpa Station.
 The Sapulpa post office was chartered July 1, 1889 and the town was incorporated March 31, 1898.

 Controversy over Creek County seat location

 After Oklahoma became a state, each county held an election to determine the location of the county seat.
 Sapulpa competed with Bristow to be the county seat of Creek County.
 After five years of contested elections and court suits, the issue was settled by the Oklahoma Supreme Court on August 1, 1913.
 Sapulpa was ruled the winner.
 The county courthouse was completed in 1914, replacing an earlier structure built in 1902.